Avoiding trans fats, is one that certainly shouldn’t come as a shocker to health-conscious readers, but it absolutely can’t be overlooked either.

 Pro-Inflammatory Trans Fats Make You Fat

 Trans fats decrease your body’s sensitivity to insulin and make it more difficult for your body to burn fat.
 Additionally, trans fats have been shown to interact with PPAR receptors and actually slow down your metabolism (4).
-And, as you already know from reading my Anti-Inflammatory Diet Tips #’s 1 through 6, any food that promotes weight gain also promotes inflammation in a vicious cycle.
+Any food that promotes weight gain also promotes inflammation in a vicious cycle.

 Avoiding Trans Fats on an Anti-Inflammatory Diet